-In 1999 Alam Santi co-founder Petra Schneider founded IDEP Foundation, a local NGO which responded to over 30 major disasters in Indonesia.
+In 1999, Alam Santi co-founder, Petra Schneider, also founded IDEP Foundation, a local NGO which responded to over 30 major disasters in Indonesia.

-While at IDEP Foundation, over two decades, Petra and Alam Santi co-founder Gede Sugiartha lead the design and production of a huge suite of community education handbooks, comic books, and films designed for raising awareness of the early signs of natural disasters and the correct responses to them.
+While at IDEP Foundation for over two decades, Petra and other Alam Santi co-founder, Gede Sugiartha, lead the design and production of a huge array of community education handbooks, comic books, and films designed for raising awareness of the early signs of natural disasters and the correct responses to them.

-Idep focused the films on children, teaching them the common signs of eminent natural disasters and the correct response to them.
-This empowers local communities to be able to correctly respond if and when these tragedies occur.
+With the target audience focused on children, the aim of the production was to teach them the common signs of eminent natural disasters and the correct response to them.
+This helps empower local communities to be able to correctly respond if and when these tragedies occur.
 As a result of this work, a large number of casualties have been avoided.

-The series of five short films covers: earthquake, tsunami, volcano, flood & landslide and social conflict resolution (the latter is entitled ‘Two gardens’.)
-The heroine of the films, ‘little girl’, demonstrates appropriate behavior whilst also encouraging a sense of responsibility and empowerment in young children, meanwhile “Badu” always does everything wrong, bringing humour into the story while providing key information about disaster prevention tactics.
+The series of five short films covers: earthquake, tsunami, volcano, flood & landslide and social conflict resolution.
+The heroine of the films, ‘little girl’, demonstrates appropriate behaviour whilst also encouraging a sense of responsibility and empowerment in young children.
+Meanwhile 'Badu' always does everything wrong, bringing humour into the story while providing key information about disaster prevention tactics.
 The films are available in four languages: Indonesian, Tetun, Acehnese and English.

 The message quickly spread amongst families, communities and villages.